-Social mobility continues to be the subject of political debate and educational / social policy.
-The course shows how "getting ahead" or becoming "downwardly mobile" are affected by social and demographic as well as economic and psychological factors.
+Politicians' promises to increase the incidence of (upward) social mobility have become more common in recent years but social mobility has always been the subject of political debate and educational / social policy.
+Upward or downward mobility assumes the existence of inequality but how can inequality be justified?
+Does the promise of mobility help to avert revolution?
+The course shows how "getting ahead" (attaining higher status) or becoming "downwardly mobile" are affected by social and demographic as well as economic and psychological factors.
+Should we focus upon individuals or households?
+What are the roles of education, immigration and taxation / welfare systems on social mobility?
 Students should plan to attend and be active participants in one of the two weekly tutorial sessions.
-These will help students to engage in active learning.

 Starting with Malcom Gladwell's book, Outliers: The Story of Success, we examine cases where individuals have achieved great success.
 Expanding on Gladwell's perspectives we link individual and family opportunities/risks for upward and downward mobility to larger scale social change, including forced population movements and "ethnic cleansing".
-Special topics include: The fit between IQ and education and between education and career success; status inheritance: the mobility table, regression analysis and the life history as approaches to studying status attainment; Historical trends and international comparisons; Extreme demographic situations; Migration and settlement; Representations of social mobility in novels; Filtering and sponsoring roles of education / training; Human capital and social or cultural capital; Career mobility in formal organizations and the professions; How sociologists investigate popular representation such as the "glass ceiling" or "it's not what you know, it's who you know".
+Special topics include: The fit between measured intelligence and education and between education and career success; status inheritance: the mobility table, regression analysis and the life history as approaches to studying status attainment; Historical trends and international comparisons; Industrial revolutions and disruptive technologies; Extreme demographic situations; Migration and settlement; Representations of social mobility in novels; Filtering and sponsoring roles of education / training; Human capital and social or cultural capital; Career mobility in formal organizations and the professions; How sociologists investigate popular representation such as the "glass ceiling" or "it's not what you know, it's who you know".